metrico/cloudflare-worker-logpush-loki/README.md

 - **destination_conf** enter your own workers domain in there, but **keep** the `?header_Authorization=Basic%20`, just update the `Authorization` header with your own username and password
 - Update the **job** query string to the stream name you want to see in Grafana later on.

-If everything went according to plan, you should see your new Logpush Job in [the Analytics => Log tab](https://dash.cloudflare.com/?to=/:account/:zone/analytics/logs) as well as in Grafana Loki.
+If everything went according to plan, you should see your new Logpush Job in [the Analytics => Log tab](https://dash.cloudflare.com/?to=/:account/:zone/analytics/logs) as well as in Loki/LogQL.
 This is how it could look like.

 ## Debugging